jhlywa/chess.js/website/docs/index.md

 successfully made.
 False will be returned when the position doesn't allow the requested change i.e. if the corresponding king or rook is not on it's starting square.

+Setting a castling-right always operates on the outer-most rook.
+This is immaterial for a Chess960 game that has no inner-rook, or for a Classical game.
+If you wish to set a castling-right on an inner-rook of a Chess960 game, the outer-rook(s) must be removed from the board, then the castling-right can be set (on the formerly inner-rook), then the outer-rook(s) must be re-added to the board.

 ```ts
 // white can't castle kingside but can castle queenside